Sydney - UC Berkeley - Class of 2020

 Confetti from Cal

 I considered both Rutgers and Cal for a while, but in the end, the specific academic programs and resources at Cal won me over.
-Plus, its women's crew team is #1 in the nation.
+Plus, its women’s crew team is number-one in the nation.
 Cal brings together all of my interests beautifully.
 Go Bears!

 My ups and downs